Welcome To Prairie Grove Parks And Recreation!

 Donation of Benches or Trees: Please help by donating some of the items needed for our first park.
 These items include benches, water fountains, garbage cans, bicycle racks and trees.
 All donations come with an engraved dedication plaque or rock.
 Please click here for prices and the order form.

 Local Girl Scout, Samantha Carr has installed a butterfly garden at the Village Park as part of her Gold Project, the highest award a girl scout can achieve.
 The purpose of the garden is to aid in reversing the decline of monarch populations and habitat.
-Samatha previously installed the popular "Little Library" at the park for her Silver Project.
-Donations are being accepted to offset the costs of construction and purchase benches to be installed alongside the garden.
+Samantha Carr previously installed the popular "Little Library" at the park for her Silver Project.

 Sammi’s Monarch Waystation